wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 ### General code organization

-- Think about refactoring some code that is shared between HBase and Cassandra implementations of some components into new abstract superclasses or elsewhere.
-  - There is lots of copy-paste code now, not good!
+- Before adding C* support, most of the schema components had an interface and a single implementing class.
+Now we have an interface and two implementing classes (one for HBase, one for C*).
+In most cases, the two implementing classes share *a lot* of code.
+We may want to refactor all of the shared code into an abstract superclass from which both the HBase and C* implementations can inherit.

 - Clean up / expand `KijiManagedCassandraTableName`
   - This is a total mess right now, with a mixture of static and non-static methods.
   - Make the methods in `KijiManagedCassandraTableName` more explicit about whether they are returning names in the Kiji namespace or in the C* namespace.
-- We should put all of the code that directly interacts with Cassandra (especially INSERT and SELECT statements) into a single class so that we can easily make changes to how we map Kiji to C*, preparing statements, etc.)

 - Think about limiting the number of places from which we can call `Session#execute`.
   - Might be good to put all of these calls within `CassandraAdmin`, for example.
   - That would make it easier to manage prepared queries, since the queries are prepared per-`Session` (double-check that this is true) and the `CassandraAdmin` manages the active Cassandra `Session`.
+  - Such a refactoring would also make it easier to modify the way in which we map Kiji to C*, since we'd likely have to change only a single file.
+  - We could remove the `getSession` method entirely from `CassandraAdmin` if we want to really tighten this up.

 - Do we want to refactor `CassandraAdmin` into multiple classes?
 Should we add or remove some functionality to or from it?
 The class as it is now is somewhat arbitrary -- I created it mostly as a wrapper around an open Cassandra `Session` to try to future-proof the code.

 - Do we need the `CassandraTableInterface` class?
 It is basically just a table name and a pointer to a `CassandraAdmin` (which may be useful by itself).
   - We may want to keep this class around to manage reference counting for open sessions.